al-tru-ism [noun]: unselfish concern for the well-being of others.

 It’s the perfect marketing opportunity for health clubs, wellness centers, yoga and other mind/body practices, and complementary and alternative healthcare practices.

-A few examples from other industries:
+A few examples from other industries during the worst of the recent recession:

 Your business scores karma points for providing real help to people in desperate need.